 Biodiesel supply in Hong Kong

-At present, there are three biodiesel production plants producing biodiesel in Hong Kong.
+At present, there are two biodiesel production plants producing biodiesel in Hong Kong.

 Advice to drivers on using motor vehicle biodiesel

 Drivers should check whether a label as prescribed under the Regulation is stuck on the dispenser or the container.
 If there is no label, the motor vehicle biodiesel should contain not more than 5% biodiesel and is suitable for use in all vehicles.
 If there is a label, drivers should check the biodiesel content on the label and consult your vehicle dealer before use.

 If in doubt, please check the biodiesel content from the motor vehicle biodiesel vendor.

 For enquiry or report on any suspected motor vehicle biodiesel not meeting the regulatory requirements: